 Carbon is one of the chemical elements found in nature.
 A chemical element refers to the pure substance of one type of atom.
 At present, 94 are natural elements whereas 24 are synthetic.
 Carbon is one of the most common elements in living things, together with oxygen, hydrogen, and nitrogen.

-Properties of carbon
+Properties of Carbon

 Carbon is the sixth element in the periodic table.
 Its atomic weight is 12.011.
 Its symbol is C. Its sublimation point 3642 °C. Carbon is a nonmetal.
 Its atomic number is 6.
 It belongs to group 14 of the periodic table.
 It can occur as an atom or as a pure element.
-Depending on the structural configuration, the allotropes of carbon vary morphologically.
+Depending on the structural configuration, the allotropes of carbon will vary morphologically.
 For instance, graphite is opaque and black whereas diamond is transparent.
 Carbon is tetravalent, meaning it has a valence of four electrons.
 It can form so many compounds that it is referred to as the king of the elements.

-Discovery of carbon
+Discovery of Carbon